How Cyclesolved works

 Three questions: are developers still shipping code?
 How far is the price from its all-time high?
 Are current holders in profit or pain?

-Our drawdown curve peaks at 50–80% off ATH.
-Not because "cheap is good" — but because coins in that range are discounted and still have demand.
+Our drawdown curve peaks around −65% off ATH.
+Not because "cheap is good" — but because coins in the 50–80% discount zone are discounted and still have demand.
 Coins down 95%+ rarely make new highs.
 Bitcoin-like names that held up well tend to lead the next cycle.

 Why it matters: This is where the quality-at-a-discount trade lives.
 Most 10x returns come from strong projects bought during weakness, not dying projects bought at pennies.